OskarSundberg/TMUKGroup3/README.md

 # The Plan

-We are going to make a chat-serivce hosted on the same network.
-It is going to be a chatroom service with several features which are yet to be decided.
-Some of the features that will be implemented is a open chatroom and features such as direct messages.
+We are going to make a chat-service hosted either locally or remotely.
+It is going to be a chatroom service with several features such as a general chatroom for clients connected to the server and direct messaging from client to client over the server.
+All messages are going to be encrypted which makes our chat-service secure.
+We are going to create a GUI in WPF which is connected to the code-behind client files.

 ## Language